 It should be noted that Georgetown reserves the right to withdraw support for an application at any time, regardless of whether acceptance has been granted by the host institution.
 For a complete overview of this policy, please refer to our Conditions of Participation for study abroad.

-Appeals to Nomination Decisions for Semester and Full-Year Programs
+Appeals to Nomination Decisions

 - Academic Policy (site-specific)

 *This form will enable the OGE staff to better advise students about the services their host university and city may or may not have.

 Some programs require additional forms.
 Please check your individual application.